AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/identity-dev/dev-guide-role-based-access-control.md

 ### Collections with ACL endpoints

-The following endpoint collections include (or do not include) an endpoint for access control.
-Click the links below for more information on using access control for each supported collection.
+The following table shows whether endpoint collections have an endpoint for access control.
+For more information on using access control for each supported collection, select the collection link.

 | Endpoint Collection | ACL Endpoint |
 |--|:--:|